By Dr. Jim Dahle, WCI Founder

 So let me be very clear when I criticize my fellow Bogleheads that the amount of good being done on the forum is several orders of magnitude larger than the amount of harm.
 But if you can't step back and chuckle at yourself every now and then, you're probably wound a little bit too tight.
 So today, let's step back and look at some of the silly things that happen among Bogleheads, have a little fun, and maybe even learn something in the process.

-Ten Boglehead Errors
+10 Boglehead Errors

 Maybe there are more, but in relatively short order I was able to come up with ten areas where I think many Bogleheads are missing the mark.

-# 1 There is “Boglehead Consensus” on Every Topic
+#1 There Is “Boglehead Consensus” on Every Topic

 This is one of my personal favorites.
 Sometimes it shows up as a poster asking “What do Bogleheads think of……” or “What is the Bogleheads Doctrine on….?”
 But more often it shows up in the answers from someone who feels like they speak for all Bogleheads.
 Well, there are over 91,000 Bogleheads and if the ratio of posters to lurkers is the same as on the WCI Forum, there are likely over a million people using the forum regularly.
 Needless to say, there is nobody who can actually speak for the entire community and there is actually very little that the vast majority of the community agrees on.
 Those principles are best summarized on the wiki: